shirgho/ccore/README.md

 ccore
 =====

 ccore is a light weight low level library to facilitate cross platform software development in C/C++. ccore is focused on but not exclusively aimed at game development.
 It provides the user with basic functionality while leaving high level implementations up to the user.
-We aim at creating libraries/binaries smaller than 1MB.

 ccore is described in detail in [the ccore wiki.](../../wiki)